emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 already complete, and we thought we were so close to the finish line.

 Programming language and API design is really hard.
-Sometimes I read old RFCs and marvel at how obvious the design seems now, after the weeks, months, or years we spent teasing it out from the millions of possibilities in front of us.
+Sometimes I read old RFCs and marvel at how obvious the solution seems now, in contrast to the weeks, months, or years I know it took to tease it out from the millions of possible alternatives.

 When you're trying to balance so many competing constraints, sometimes a small change is all it takes to get you out of a design conundrum you've struggled with for months.
 In this case, that change was angle bracket component invocation.

-One reason we didn't think we could use JavaScript imports in templates was because components had to have a dash in their name.
+One thing making JavaScript imports difficult to use with templates was the constraint that components had to have a dash in their name.
 Unfortunately, dashes aren't valid in JavaScript identifiers, so something like `import some-component from './some-component'` produces a syntax error.

 Angle bracket components, on the other hand, start with a capital letter to